 Jaduguda, which is the birthplace of India’s nuclear bomb, literally means the ‘place of magic’.
 The only active uranium mining site in India was established in the early nineteen sixties.
 Unfortunately, it is my birthplace as well.
 I was born here in 1976, two years after India’s first nuclear explosion.

-There were no celebrations in Jaduguda when India tested its first bomb in 1974 because Emergency was imposed in the country and Uranium miners of Jaduguda were on strike.
+There were no celebrations in Jaduguda when India tested its first bomb in 1974 because Uranium miners of Jaduguda were on a minor strike for the increase in their pay.
 Miners never came to know that they had any role in making India a nuclear power.

 Though after almost three decades now people in Jaduguda somehow understand how this double edged sword called uranium cuts both ways.